What is night diving and 21 night diving tips for your first night dive

 Night diving tips

-This is an obvious tip, but still worth mentioning.
-Make sure the torch you buy has a good battery life, as most night dives are shallow.
-Also, because night dives are particularly slow, the combination of the shallow depth and low activity will mean less air consumption and good dive time.
+Whilst using a torch is an obvious tip for night diving it’s still worth mentioning.
+Make sure you buy a torch which has a good battery life.
 You want to make sure your dive light will last the time of the dive.

-Your dive torch, aside from your breathing apparatus and life support, is the most important piece of kit on a night dive.
-Clip it on to you, or if your torch has a wrist strap, make sure you put this on.
+Your dive torch is possibly the most important piece of diving equipment on a night dive.
+To avoid losing your dive torch clip it on to you.
+Better still if your torch has a wrist strap make sure you put this around your wrist.

-I would recommend you carry a small backup torch, just in case your main torch stops working.
-This backup dive light only needs to be a pocket type dive torch.
+Good safe diving practice is to carry a small backup torch.
+This is in case your main torch stops working or runs out of power.
+Your backup dive light only needs to be a pocket type dive torch.

-If you are forced to switch to your backup dive light, this is when it’s time to abort the dive.
-This may be over cautious, but with scuba diving it’s always better to be a safe scuba diver than a sorry scuba diver.
+If you are forced to switch to your backup dive light this might be time to abort the dive.
+This may be over cautious but with scuba diving it’s always better to be a safe scuba diver than a sorry scuba diver.

 3. Dive torch seal care

-I have finished a scuba dive before now with a torch filled with sea water.
-As you can imagine, this destroys a dive torch!
+This happened to me when I finished the night dive with a torch filled with sea water.
+As you can imagine this destroyed my dive torch!

 4. Add a diver safety strobe light to your night diving scuba equipment

-A safety strobe light is a good piece of additional safety equipment to add to your night diving equipment.
+A safety strobe light is a good addition to your safety equipment for night diving.

-Some divers have these turned on during the course of the dive.
-I don’t consider this necessary, as you have your dive light switch on.
-But if your dive lights fail, then it’s a good idea to turn your strobe light on.
+Some divers have their strobe light switch on during the course of the dive.
+I don’t consider this necessary as you have your dive light.
+But if your dive lights fail a strobe light helps to be seen.

-At night it’s more difficult to see, so be extra vigilant with the coral reef.
+At night it’s more difficult to see.
+Therefore be extra vigilant with the coral reef.
 Be a responsible diver and take care of the underwater world.

 6. Stay in sight of your dive buddy

-As with normal safe diving practice, stay in sight of your dive buddy.
-However, being that it’s a night dive be more aware of the distance from your buddy.
+As with normal safe diving practice stay in sight of your dive buddy.

-There’s no need to stay on top of each other, as you’ll be surprised at how easy it is to see your dive buddy underwater, especially if you turn your light off.
+There’s no need to stay on top of each other as you’ll be surprised at how easy it is to see your dive buddy underwater in the dark.

-This is different in low visibility water though, as the silt in the water diminishes the lights beam very quickly.
+This is more difficult diving at night in low visibility water.
+The the silt in the water diminishes the lights beam very quickly.
 Diving in low visibility water is like driving through the fog at night.
-Your beam is bounced back by the floating plankton and silt in the water similar to how your car lights are bounced back off the fog.
+Your beam is bounced back by the floating plankton and silt in the water, which is similar to how your car lights are bounced back off the fog.

 7. Try turning your dive torch or light off to see the night diving bioluminescence

-It’s great to turn your torch off on a night dive.
-Agree with your buddy beforehand that this is what you plan to do.
-Both switch your dive lights off at the same time.
+It’s always great to switch your torch off on a night dive.
+Agree when you do this with your buddy beforehand.
+It’s even better if you both switch your dive lights off at the same time.

-When the dive lights are off, wave your hands in the water and the water should light up blue with the bioluminescent plankton.
-You are best to find a sandy bottom and settle there to try this.
+When the dive lights are off wave your hands in the water.
+You find the water should light up blue with the bioluminescent plankton.

 8. Night dive signals